Water wise gardening

 More water less often is better than frequent shallow watering because it encourages the plants to develop a deeper root system.
 Roots that remain close to the surface easily dry out when there is no water.

-Use recycled bath and washing water on lawns and gardens.
+Use recycled baths and washing water on lawns and gardens.
 Bath water may have to be siphoned out of a window or taken out by bucket.
 Diversion valves are available from plumbing suppliers to direct water from the washing machine out into the garden.
-As some washing powders and laundry detergents contain high levels of phosphorus and boron, select a product that is low in these ingredient.
-Alternatively just direct the final rinsing water onto the garden.
+As some washing powders and laundry detergents contain high levels of phosphorus and boron, select a product that is low in these ingredients.
+Alternatively, just direct the final rinsing water into the garden.
 Use the water in different areas to avoid any build-up of salts in the soil and alternate with tap water.

 Terracing to trap rain: